 This accidental treat happened in my Vita-Mix last month.
 If you follow me on Instagram, then this picture probably already looks familiar to you.
 I love sharing my food pictures there, but sometimes I feel a little guilty.
 For instance…I knew the recipe wasn’t exact yet, and I wanted to make sure I had the chance to tweak it and recreate it again before sharing it here.
 I feel bad when I make you wait like that.
 I hope you forgive me.

 When this incredibly smooth pineapple creation hits your tongue, I’m sure you’ll forget all about the wait, and just feel blessed to have it now!
 It’s not hard to make, but I do think you’ll need a powerful blender to chop through your frozen fruit.
 Part of the trick is not to use too much liquid otherwise it will turn out more soupy than frozen.
 Water will probably work in a pinch, but the only two liquids I used were coconut milk (full fat…not light) and coconut water.
 Not at the same time, but when I went to make it the other night I was out of coconut milk and the coconut water worked just as good.
 I do think I’d lean toward the coconut milk as it’s creamier and thicker.

 About the sugar.
 It’s not needed or you can use a natural sweetener probably.
 Pineapple is sweet enough, but because I wanted more of a true sorbet experience, I added a couple tablespoons the second time I made it, and it was just perfect.
-If I’m eating clean or on the Daniel fast, then I really won’t miss the added sugar so you be the judge.
+If I’m eating clean or on the Daniel fast or Daniel Plan, then I really won’t miss the added sugar so you be the judge.
 Add it or not…it didn’t affect the final outcome.

 Do you love Disney’s Dole Whips?
 Have you ever tried to make one at home?
 What other variations of ingredients are there?